DFU restore Apple Silicon Macs with macvdmtool

 cfgutil

-At this point you’ll see an Apple logo and a loading bar on the target mac.
+At this point you should see an Apple logo and a loading bar on the target Mac.

 After a few minutes, the Mac will reboot and launch the standard Setup Assistant experience.